DoubleYuPi/DoubleYuPi/README.md

 - 👋 Hi, My name is WILLIAM PHEDRA
 - 👀 I’m interested in Web/Mobile app Developing (FrontEnd) and Game dev
-- 🌱 I’m currently learning Framework (Vue and React)
+- 🌱 I’m currently learning Framework (Vue and React) and anything new that can boost my skills or interesting
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me williamphedra@gmail.com

 <!---
 DoubleYuPi/DoubleYuPi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.